maximeq/three-ios-bug-display/README.md

 # three-ios-bug-display

-This repositery is used to display a weird bug on iOS uncovered while developing our software.
+This repository is used to display a weird bug on iOS uncovered while developing our software.
 You can find a demo at https://maximeq.github.io/three-ios-bug-display/